 - Luxury Airways

-If you own a virtual airline and would like to have it featured on this list, please contact the Fly Away Simulation support team by opening a ticket here.
+If you own a virtual airline and would like to have it featured on this list, please contact the Fly Away Simulation support team using the contact details here.
 You will need to provide a few paragraphs outlining your VA and some images for the article page we will create for you.

 Promotional video example

 Below is a promotional video from Transavia Virtual Airlines.
-Transavia do not have a website of their own, however they are part of the Dutch Virtual Airline Group.
+Transavia does not have a website of its own, however, they are part of the Dutch Virtual Airline Group.

 Hearing your comments